robfentress/tota11y/README.md

 The **Multi** plugin creates a separate custom plugin in the tota11y toolbar for each conf object specified in the JSON config file or in the _conf_ array of the _aXeA11y_ object defined in the page itself.
 Each conf object describes the _context_ within the page that the checks are to be run on, along with _options_ that determine which rules are to be tested.
 So, the _conf_ object consists of the following properties, which are, themselves, objects:

-- branding _(optional)_
+- plugin _(optional)_
 - context
 - options

 Each of these follows the syntax for the [aXe Javascript Accessibility API](https://github.com/dequelabs/axe-core/blob/master/doc/API.md) .
 The values for [context](https://github.com/dequelabs/axe-core/blob/master/doc/API.md#context-parameter) and [options](https://github.com/dequelabs/axe-core/blob/master/doc/API.md#options-parameter) are based on the parameters passed to the [aXe.a11yCheck function](https://github.com/dequelabs/axe-core/blob/master/doc/API.md#api-name-axea11ycheck), which, indeed is what is directly used to run the scans.

-The _branding_ object is used to control how the custom plugins are listed in the tota11y toolbar.
-It consists of the **brand** and **application** properties.
+The _plugin_ object is used to control how the custom plugins are listed in the tota11y toolbar.
+It consists of the **title** and **description** properties.

-If provided, the **brand** property supplies the title for the generated plugin/s.
+If provided, the **title** property supplies the title for the generated plugin/s.
 If it is not provided, it is automatically generated from the _context_ object.

-If the **application** property is provided, then this is used for the description of the plugin.
+If the **description** property is provided, then this is used for the description of the plugin.
 If it is not provided, the description is automatically generated from the _options_ object.

-The way the branding object is used in the Multi plugin is slightly different from how it is described in the aXe API.
-Therefore, it is possible we may decide to change the property names we use in the future to avoid any possible confusion.

 ### Configuring Multi with URL parameters